 \section{Conclusion}

 We showed that existing unlearning methods appearing successful under greedy decoding evaluations, continue to leak sensitive information under realistic probabilistic decoding.
-To quantify this leakage, we introduced \pk, a semantic and distributional meta-metric that captures worst-case responses across multiple generations.
-Our systematic evaluation on TOFU, MUSE, and WMDP demonstrates that current unlearning methods consistently leak across a wide range of temperature and top-$p$ settings.
-These results highlight the urgent need for new approaches that achieve reliable forgetting while preserving overall model utility.
+To quantify this leakage, we introduced \pk, a distributional meta-metric that captures worst-case responses across multiple generations.
+Experiments on TOFU, MUSE-News, and WMDP show that current methods consistently leak across a wide range of temperature and top-$p$ settings.
+Finally, we proposed a new algorithm, \rul, mitigating this failure mode in current unlearning approaches.